 Below some photo impressions:

 A small chamber next to the throne room.

 Some of the chambers are well equipped with mirrors to create a more in-depth perspective.

 The king’s study.

 The king’s bedroom.

-A chamber with walls almost fully covered with paintings.
-The royal apartments are enlightened by chandeliers, so it is difficult to make photos of the gallery.
+A chamber with walls almost entirely covered with paintings.
+The royal apartments are enlightened by chandeliers, so it is difficult to take photos of the gallery.
 This will change later, as the lights in chambers at the lower level were adjusted so one can admire paintings like in an art gallery.

 Just a corridor, alongside the royal chambers.
 But still an art gallery.

 Just one of many paintings.